-Sam told me about her life growing up, her disability and her dreams of becoming an actress despite her brittle bone condition.
-She also told me all about her involvement with Parallel London 2017.
+Here I interview actress, presenter and disability campaigner Samantha Renke.
+She reveals all about growing up with a disability and her dreams of becoming an actress despite brittle bone disease.
+She also discusses her involvement with Parallel London 2017.

-Here is the link to the interview on the Disability Horizons website.
+Here is the link to the interview, originally posted by Disability Horizons.

 Despite her disability, 31 year-old Samantha Renke moved to London five years ago to pursue her long-held dream of becoming an actress.
 Now a familiar face to many, she has since starred in an award-winning film, music videos, webisodes as well as the popular Maltesers television advert.
 The former teacher is also a columnist, disability campaigner and charity worker.

 As if all this is not enough to keep her busy, Samantha was recently appointed ambassador for Parallel London.
 Here, we learn more about the rising star and her involvement with Parallel London, the world’s first fully-inclusive, fully accessible mass-participation event.